Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/color_data.md

 These values can be expressed in multiple ways but are encoded in the .json as strings.
 They can be expressed as a hexadecimal value with, or without, preceding tags, an integer value, or a named color from the available list found [here.](https://github.com/Resourceful-Bees/ResourcefulBees/wiki/Optional-Colors-Names) The color values are used to colorize the primary layer and secondary layer textures for the bee.

-Below are some examples of color usage.
+!!! example "Examples"
 	`#!json "primaryColor": "#ff00ff"` <br>
 	`#!json "primaryColor": "#fff"` <br>
 	`#!json "primaryColor": "ff00ff"` <br>
 	`#!json "secondaryColor": "0xff00ff"` <br>
 	`#!json "secondaryColor": "white"` <br>

+!!! note
-*Note:* The secondary color is not required if you would like a single color bee with black stripes.
+	The secondary color is not required if you would like a single color bee with black stripes.

+!!! note
-*Note:* The primary and secondary color are also used for coloring the bee in the bee jar and the spawn egg so supplying the primary and secondary colors with values will make those look better.
+	The primary and secondary color are also used for coloring the bee in the bee jar and the spawn egg so supplying the primary and secondary colors with values will make those look better.

 <br>
 <br>